zbinlin/rx-hotkeys/README.md

 * **Key Sequences:** Define shortcuts that trigger when a series of keys are pressed in a specific order.
 * **Sequence Timeouts:** Optional timeout between key presses in a sequence to prevent accidental triggers or indefinite waiting.
 * **Context Management:** Activate or deactivate groups of shortcuts based on the application's current state (e.g., "editor", "modal", "global").
+* **Strict Global Shortcuts:** Option to register global shortcuts that *only* fire when no other context is active, preventing them from triggering unintentionally.
 * **Type-Safe Key Definitions:** Uses an exported `Keys` object based on standard `KeyboardEvent.key` values for improved developer experience and fewer errors.
 * **RxJS Powered:** Built on RxJS for robust and efficient event handling.
 * **Prevent Default:** Option to prevent the default browser action for a triggered shortcut.